Knee osteoarthritis

 Self-help for osteoarthritis

 - Try to maintain a healthy weight for your height.
 This may mean losing weight if you’re overweight.
-Being overweight puts more stress on your joints and can make osteoarthritis worse.
+If you’re overweight, it puts more stress on your joints and can make osteoarthritis worse.

 - Exercise regularly.
 Exercise can help to strengthen the muscles around your joints and improve your general fitness.
 Ask a doctor or physiotherapist about the best type of exercise to do.